mobizt/ReadyMail/README.md

 Back to our ports and clients selection, the following sections showed how to select proper ports and Clients based on the protocols.

-Anyway, this library supports port changing at run time, see [AutoPort.ino](/examples/Network/AutoPort/AutoPort.ino) for how to.
+Anyway, this library supports port changing at run time, see [AutoPort.ino](/examples/Network/AutoPort/AutoPort.ino) and [AutoClient.ino](/examples/Network/AutoClient/AutoClient.ino) for how to.

+The `ReadyClient` used in [AutoClient.ino](/examples/Network/AutoClient/AutoClient.ino) example is the SSL client wrapper class that allows user to assign the predefined ports and protocols which is easier than the method that is used in [AutoPort.ino](/examples/Network/AutoPort/AutoPort.ino) example.

 ### Plain Text Connection